-(A) All Class II and Class III gaming shall be conducted in such a manner that ensures, to the maximum extent practicable, that it is secure, honest, and that the interests of Tribe, the State, and the public are protected at all times.
+(A) All Class III gaming shall be conducted in such a manner that ensures, to the maximum extent practicable, that it is secure, honest, and that the interests of the Tribe, the State, and the public are protected at all times.
 The State shall fully cooperate with and assist the Tribe in meeting its obligations in this regard.

-(1) All gaming premises that are used in the operation of Class II and Class III gaming shall be designed and constructed in such a manner as to preserve and to protect the health and safety of the public and the environment.
-All such premises shall comply with the standards and procedures established by or utilized in the State in its building and fire codes, even though those standards do not otherwise apply to premises built or owned by the Tribe on its Indian lands.
+(1) The construction and maintenance of the Class II and Class III gaming facility and the operation of Class II and Class III gaming shall be conducted in a manner which adequately protects the environment and the public's health and safety.
+All such premises shall comply with the standards and procedures established by or generally or customarily utilized in the State in its building and fire codes, even though those standards do not otherwise apply to premises built or owned by the Tribe on its Indian lands.
+In the event the National Indian Gaming Commission or other federal agency promulgates rules and regulations regarding the health, safety, building and fire codes, the more stringent of the State or Federal provision shall apply.
 The Tribal Commission shall review and approve all plans for construction and expansion of the gaming premises in order to ensure that they meet the standards established herein.

-(2) The Tribe shall comply with all applicable Tribal, State and Federal law governing the purchase, sale, and serving of alcoholic beverages in any gaming facility.
-Nothing herein shall be deemed to give any authority, licensing or otherwise, to the Parish with respect to such purchase, sale, or serving.
+(2) The Tribe shall comply with all applicable Tribal, State and Federal laws governing the purchase, sale, and serving of alcoholic beverages in any gaming facility.
+Nothing herein shall be deemed to give any authority, licensing or otherwise, to the Parish or the State with respect to such purchase, sale, or serving.
 No person who is visibly intoxicated shall be permitted to participate in any gaming activity.

 (3) (a) No person who is a minor under the age of twenty-one (21) shall participate in any gaming activity.
-If any such minor does participate in any gaming activity and otherwise qualifies for a prize or winnings, then the prize or winnings shall not be awarded or paid, and the estimated amount wagered during the course of the game shall be returned to the minor.
-Title XII, Page 36
+If any such minor does participate in any gaming activity and otherwise qualifies for a prize or winnings, then the prize or winnings shall not be awarded or paid, and the estimated amount wagered during the course of the game shall be forfeited.

-(b) In the event that the State amends the Louisiana Riverboat Economic Development and Gaming Control Act or the Louisiana Economic Development and Gaming Corporation Act to allow gaming by persons under the age of twenty-one (21), then the age limitations in Section 10:(A)(3)(a) of the Compact and in this Ordinance shall be considered amended to the age authorized by the State.
+(b) In the event that the State amends the Louisiana River Boat Economic Development and Gaming Control Act or the Louisiana Economic Development and Gaming Corporation Act or any other governing state law governing casino gaming to allow gaming by persons under the age of twenty-one (21), then the age limitation in Section 10:(A)(3)(a) of the Compact and in this Ordinance shall, at the discretion of the Tribe, be considered amended to the age amended to the age authorized by the State.

 (4) (a) The Tribe will maintain comprehensive general liability and worker's compensation insurance from any admitted or authorized insurer subject to direct action under Louisiana law.
 Such policies will maintain ample liability and property loss coverage to protect against any foreseeable loss or risk.
 Such insurance policies will not be on a claims-made basis.
-The coverage for such loss or risk will be the greater of \$4,000,000 or twice the insurable risk of the insured.

-(b) The Tribe will provide proof to the State of continuous coverage upon the issuance, amendment, or renewal of each such policy.
+The coverage for such loss or risk will be greater of \$4,000,000 or twice the insurable risk of the insured. (b) The Tribe will maintain for inspection by the State evidence of continuous coverage upon the issuance, amendment, or renewal of each such policy.